Alex375/Alex375/README.md

 ### Hi there, I'm Alexandre 👋

- - 🎓 I'm a fourth year computer science and engineering student at __EPITA__ in Paris France🇫🇷.
+ - 🎓 I'm a fourth year computer science and engineering student in health care departement at __EPITA__ in Paris France🇫🇷.
- - 💻 Computer science intern at DXOMark

  ### Contact
  ```